 - Pizza at Oskar is tripled proved (it’s triple as tasty).
 Modern bull boar sausage pizza sits alongside mushroom with tallegio.

 - Follow the irresistible scent of pizza to the back of Heartbreaker Bar, and discover the teeny pick-up hatch of Connie’s Pizza.
 Named in honour of the owner’s nonna, this literal hole in the wall proves that less is more.
-There are only three kinds of New York-style pizzas on offer, whole or by the slice, but they’re hugely satisfying.
+There are five kinds of New York-style pizzas on offer, whole or by the slice, and they’re hugely satisfying.
 Visit on Monday nights for their tasty $10 and $20 late night pizza-and-beer combos